 Myth: Working remotely inhibits innovation.

 Critics of remote work often make the claim that creativity and innovation are more effective when they occur in office settings.
 However, this claim lacks evidence.
-Now that a global workforce has been experimenting with remote work for nearing two years, the research is in: remote work can be an advantage for innovation.
+Now that a global workforce has been experimenting with remote work for nearing two years, the research is in: remote work can be an advantage for innovation and remote teams are creative.

 Scientific American reports “extensive research shows that hybrid and remote teams can gain an innovation advantage and outcompete in-person teams by adopting best practices for innovation, such as virtual brainstorming.”
 The New York Times goes even further, saying, “people who study the issue say there is no evidence that working in person is essential for creativity and collaboration.
 It may even hurt innovation, they say, because the demand for doing office work at a prescribed time and place is a big reason the American workplace has been inhospitable for many people.”